michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 			subscribed topic, the subscription will silently fail, and old subscription will still be in force.

-			To make a new subscription to an already used topic, the old subscription needs to be removed by deleting a :term:`DeviceHandlerToken` received during subscription.
+			To make a new subscription to an already used topic, the old subscription needs to be removed by deleting a :cpp:type:`DeviceHandlerToken` received during subscription.

 		.. note::
-			Deletion of a :term:`DeviceHandlerToken` returned by this function will result in immediate unregistration of the registered callback.
+			Deletion of a :cpp:type:`DeviceHandlerToken` returned by this function will result in immediate unregistration of the registered callback.
 Therefore, **the returned value needs to be kept somewhere**. **The following code will not work** and the callback will *never be called*: